GurkanKirca/SelendroidTest/README.md

 **Selendroid Mobile Automation**
-selendriod-test-app uygulamasını test eden proje.
-Bu projede Appium , appium inspector, android emulator ve Intellij idea tool larından yararlanılmıştır.
+Project testing selendriod-test-app.
+In this project; Appium, Appium Inspector, Android Studio(For Emulator) and Intellij idea tools were used.

 Scenario 1;